-A half-hearted exercise in political paranoia, “The Sentinel” unravels its wrong-man scenario with efficiency and an impressively jittery visual scheme, but falls far short of providing visceral or emotional thrills.
+A half-hearted exercise in political paranoia, “The Sentinel” unravels its wrong-man scenario with business-like efficiency and an impressively jittery visual scheme, but falls far short of providing visceral or emotional thrills.
 Playing a Secret Service agent who’s framed in a conspiracy to assassinate the president, Michael Douglas leads a high-powered cast that simply can’t extract any fresh juice from the script’s desultory characterizations, which should precipitate quick B.O. flameout following an initial surge of interest in the 20th Century Fox release.

 Given the geopolitical ambitions of recent bigscreen thrillers like “Syriana” and “The Interpreter,” or the all-terrorism-all-the-time mayhem of Fox TV’s “24,” there’s something almost quaint about a film where a mole in the president’s first line of defense — as opposed to, say, a nuclear bomb scare or a biochemical attack — constitutes the gravest threat to national security.
 But next to these superior examples, “The Sentinel” can’t help but feel mildly anemic by comparison.